• Skip to main content

 Mason jar of dried chickpeas

-Cooking chickpeas in the pressure couldn't be easier.
+Cooking chickpeas in the pressure cooker couldn't be easier.
 It takes a fraction of the time and makes a cheaper and tastier alternative to canned chickpeas.

 Ingredients you'll need